seznam/ima/docs/tutorial/static-view.md

 That's a lot of stuff, but it will save us a lot of effort with styling our UI.

+#### Defining custom styles

-So let's write some CSS to make our guestbook look even better.
+Let's write some CSS to make our guestbook look even better.
 Open the `app/assets/less/settings.less` file and add the following code to set up our layout configuration: